 Summary: A major market report that impressed upon the UK Government and the wider food industry, the scale and importance of the frozen food industry.

-At the report’s launch UK Minister of State for Farming, Food and Fisheries, George Eustice MP (pictured), praised the industry saying that the frozen food sector has “shown remarkable growth in the last five years” and made major strides on food labeling and reducing food waste.
+At the report’s launch UK Minister of State for Farming, Food and Fisheries, George Eustice MP (pictured below), praised the industry saying that the frozen food sector has “shown remarkable growth in the last five years” and made major strides on food labeling and reducing food waste.

 Tell me more